LOOSE-LIPS/loose-lips-2.0/src/routes/blog/dr-doctor/index.md

   manager and radio host, Dr Doctor has been a powerful unifying force on the underground electronic music scene.
 His work with the E.L.M Collective label has brought together a variety of producers on three superb compilations.
-The latest compilation &ldquo;psionics&rdquo; has just been released [...]Read More...
+The latest compilation “psionics” has just been released [...]Read More...
 published: true
 tags: interview
 featured: false